What is a point to point network?

 P2P networks connect high-speed serial interfaces to a Channel Service Unit (CSU) at location A. The Channel Service Unit provides the bond between the router and the leased line.
 An identical configuration is setup at location B.

 Options also include MPLS networks (Layer 2 circuit).
-This is a point-to-point Layer 2 connection that transports traffic by MPLS or another tunneling technology on the ISP’s network.
+This is a point-to-point Layer 2 connection that transports traffic by MPLS or another tunnelling technology on the ISP’s network.

 Point to Point diagram